Unfitted Spectral Element Method for interfacial models: Error estimate

 \section{Error estimate}

-In this section, we shall carry out our $hp$ error analysis by establishing convergence rate with respect to both $h$ and $p$ parameters.
-Before that, we quantify the deviation of consistency due to ghost penalty term.
-In particular, we can show the following weak Galerkin orthogonality \begin{theorem} Let $u \in H^{p+1}(\Omega_+\cup\Omega_-)$ be the solution of the interface problem \eqref{equ:bvp} and $u^{p,h} \in V^{p,h}_0$ be the solution of \eqref{equ:usem_bvp}.
+In this section, we shall carry out our $hp$ error analysis by establishing convergence rates with respect to both $h$ and $p$ parameters.
+Before doing so, we quantify how consistency deviates due to ghost penalty term.
+In particular, we can show the following weak Galerkin orthogonality. \begin{theorem} Let $u \in H^2(\Omega_+\cup\Omega_-) \cap H_0^1(\Omega)$ be the solution of the interface problem \eqref{equ:bvp} and $u^{p,h} \in V^{p,h}$ be the solution of \eqref{equ:usem_bvp}.
 Then, it holds that

-\end{theorem} \begin{proof} It follows from the fact that $a_{p,h}(u, v) = l_{p,h}(v) = (f, v)_{\Omega}$ for any $v \in V^{p,h}_0$. \end{proof}
+\end{theorem} \begin{proof} It follows from the fact that $a_{p,h}(u, v) = l_{p,h}(v)$ for any $v \in V^{p,h}$. \end{proof}